russia has launched a full-scale war in Ukraine. Donate to support Ukraine and protect the world’s peace.

 How many pages is Wuhan Diary: Dispatches From A Quarantined City and when was it published?

-Wuhan Diary: Dispatches From A Quarantined City spans 182 pages and was published on April 1, 2020.
-This concise format makes it accessible for readers looking to grasp the essence of the pandemic's early impact on Wuhan.
+Wuhan Diary: Dispatches From A Quarantined City has approximately 245 pages and was published in March 2020.
+This concise length makes it accessible for readers looking for a poignant account of the pandemic's earliest days.

 What are the key takeaways from Wuhan Diary: Dispatches From A Quarantined City?